Police Service Administration (Discipline Reform) and Other Legislation Amendment Bill 2019

 6.34 pmMs RICHARDSSupports

-Supported the bill as delivering on the government's 2015 election commitment, noting the extensive consultation process led by CCC chairman Alan MacSporran and the success of early trial elements including over 50 referrals to the abbreviated disciplinary process.
+Supported the bill as an Economics and Governance Committee member, praising the extensive consultation process led by CCC chair Alan MacSporran and the successful trial of reforms prior to legislation.

 I, too, believe this bill will result in a fairer and more effective disciplinary process for our Queensland Police Service.2019-10-16View Hansard